RyanCopley/NSO-GC-Controller-PC/README.md

 - Build it :D
 Or run "dotnet build WinFormsApp1/WinFormsApp1.csproj -c Release" in the repository.

 You might need to change the values for the analog shoulder button emulation.
 Each controller seems to have varying values for non-pressed, fully pressed, and at the bump.
 So you might need to adapt them to your controllers values in order to get full coverage and no jumps in values.
+After pressing Connect, you can live-read the sent values to the left and the emulated values right.
+By calibrating with the values you get, it should become more accurate.

+The 2 options for percentages decide how the analog triggers are handeled:
+- 100% at bump means that trigger value goes from 0 at base to 255 at the bump.
+- 100% at press means that the trigger value goes from 0 at base to 255 at full press.

 **How to use**